kleijnweb/swagger-bundle/README.md

 [![Scrutinizer Code Quality](https://scrutinizer-ci.com/g/kleijnweb/swagger-bundle/badges/quality-score.png?b=master)](https://scrutinizer-ci.com/g/kleijnweb/swagger-bundle/?branch=master)
 [![Latest Stable Version](https://poser.pugx.org/kleijnweb/swagger-bundle/v/stable)](https://packagist.org/packages/kleijnweb/swagger-bundle)

+__NOTE:__ You are looking at the documentation for the upcoming 3.0 release.

 Invert your workflow (contract first) using Swagger specs and set up a Symfony REST app with minimal config.

 Aimed to be lightweight, this bundle does not depend on FOSRestBundle or Twig (except for dev purposes).